LuizaQueiroz1/Estudos/typeScript/typeScipt.md

 A type is a the concept of accepting which values can be passed to a constant, variable, or a function and which will crash.
 JavaScript only provides dynamic typing - running the code to se what happens.

 The alternative is to use a static type system to make predictions about what what the code is expected to do before it run.
-Static type systems describes de shapes and behavios of what our values will be when we run our programs.
+Static type systems describes the shapes and behavior of what our values will be when we run our programs.

 ### TSC, the typeScript compiler(it's the type-checker)